The Council continues to invest to make South Tyneside a great place to live, invest and bring up families.

 The successful completion of phase one includes The Word, National Centre for the Written Word, a renovated and remodelled Market Place, a public art installation celebrating South Tyneside's maritime connections with the rest of the world, and new 40 space car park.

 Following demolitions, work started on phase two of South Shields 365 which includes the new Transport Interchange in March 2018.
-Completion is expected late summer 2019.
+The new Transport Interchange is now open.

 The Council has a clear vision for Hebburn which includes quality new homes and shopping facilities set within a vibrant Town Centre.
 At the heart of the regeneration plans is the delivery of a new world-class building offering a range of facilities and services for residents to enjoy.